RickStrahl/Westwind.Globalization/Readme.md

 <a name="nuget"></a>
 ### Installation
-Installation is different depending on which version of .NET you are running under. **.NET Core** and **Full Framework** use different project types and NuGet Packages for the Web support.
+Installation is different depending on which version of .NET you are running under **.NET Core** and **Full Framework** use different project types and NuGet Packages for the Web support.

 > #### Limited non-Windows Support for Admin Features
 > The admin features of this package have not been fully ported to non-Windows platforms.
 Specifically, any of the RESX and Import Export features will not work on non-windows platforms currently.
 However runtime database access is fully functional.